tofuengine/tofu/README.md

 # Compiling

 In order to compile `Tofu Engine`, a Linux machine in required (either physical or virtual).
-A Debian-based distribution is suggested.
+A Debian-based distribution is suggested, altought I've using Ubuntu for the development.
 One can issue the following commands to install all the required dependencies:

 ```bash
 sudo apt install git